 Trainee Travel Fellowship 06/21/2017The British Hair and Nail Society (BHNS) are pleased to announce the availability a Trainee Travel Fellowship Award for £750 to support dermatology trainees wishing to attend the European Hair Research Society (EHRS) Meeting in Bologna, Italy in 2018.

 Priority will be given to those giving oral presentations or who have posters accepted for this meeting.
+The abstract submission deadline is 30th March 2018.

 Application forms should be accompanied by a short CV, and a supporting letter from the trainee`s educational supervisor.
 Please send applications to firstname.lastname@example.org.
 EHRS travel fellowship BHNS 2.docx